Baby Beach Day Tips

 Tips for Beach Days With Your Baby

-Packing for the beach is always tricky, especially when you’re packing for two (or more).
-Since your little one can’t pack for himself or herself, it’s up to you to bring the essentials.
-With Sunblocz – the all-natural sunscreen, available now from Olen Baby & Kids, we thought we’d outline the other essentials required for the perfect day at the beach!
+Packing for the beach is always tricky, especially when you are packing for two (or more).
+Since your little one can’t pack for himself or herself, it is up to you to bring the essentials.
+With Sunblocz – the all-natural sunscreen, available now from Olen Baby & Kids, we thought we had outlined the other essentials required for the perfect day at the beach!

-Make sure to bring little sunglasses, a sun hat, and long, light clothing for your little one – and make sure it’s bright, in case they’ve just discovered running you’ll be able to spot them.
-Even using the stroller’s canopy is a great protector against the sun’s ultraviolet rays, which are most intense during 10am and 2pm (and hey, if you avoid those times, you’ll also avoid peak beach traffic).
+Make sure to bring little sunglasses, a sun hat, and long, light clothing for your little one – and make sure it is bright, in case they have just discovered running you will be able to spot them.
+Even using the canopy of the stroller is a great protector against the sun s ultraviolet rays, which are most intense during 10am and 2pm (and hey, if you avoid those times, you will also avoid peak beach traffic).
 Also, bringing both regular and swim diapers is crucial, as swim diapers are only good with solids.
 For Mom, a sarong works if your baby is still taking the breast.

-Sure, there’s plenty of shells and sand at the beach, but if you’re planning on spending a few hours there, you’ll want to bring inflatable toys and the classic pail and shovel combo.
-Why not bring a few of their favourite plastic toys for an adventure in the sand?
-Best to leave the plush teddy bear or puppy at home, in case they “decide to go for a swim.”
+Sure, there is plenty of shells and sand at the beach, but if you are planning on spending a few hours there, you will want to bring inflatable toys and the classic pail and shovel combo.
+Why not bring a few of their favorite plastic toys for an adventure in the sand?
+Best to leave the plush teddy bear or puppy at home, in case they decide to go for a swim.

 A Hole in the Sand

-Use one of those little shovels to dig a circular pit 8-10” deep and 2-3’ wide and bam – you’ve got yourself a playpen.
+Use one of those little shovels to dig a circular pit 8-10ft deep and 2-3ft wide and bam – you have got yourself a playpen.

 Blankets and Towels

-And plenty of ‘em!
-There’s no telling how many times they’ll want to go back in the water.
+And plenty of them!
+There is no telling how many times they will want to go back in the water.
 If your little one has a robe or a hooded towel, even better.
-Wrap ‘em up, dry ‘em quick, get ‘em in the car at the end of the day.
-Bringing a really big beach blanket will also help the family time happen, while establishing boundaries.
+Wrap them up, dry them quick, get them in the car at the end of the day.
+Bringing a really big beach blanket will also help the family time happen while establishing boundaries.

 Insulated Food Bag + Healthy Snacks

-Sandwiches and healthy snacks will stay cool much better in an insulated bag or cooler, and you’ll feel better about offering some cold strawberries over something from the ice cream cart that will inevitably make its way down the boardwalk.
+Sandwiches and healthy snacks will stay cool much better in an insulated bag or cooler, and you will feel better about offering some cold strawberries over something from the ice cream cart that will inevitably make its way down the boardwalk.
 Oh, and lots of water!

 Keep Things Dry

-Sometimes there isn’t time to dry everyone’s swimsuit, so it’s best to bring along a recycled grocery bag or purchase a specific bag to keep everything else in your duffel dry!
+Sometimes there is no time to dry the swimsuit, so it is best to bring along a recycled grocery bag or purchase a specific bag to keep everything else in your duffel dry!

 Something for them and something for you.
-Hey, they might fall asleep and you’ll get to work on the second chapter of … naw.
+Hey, they might fall asleep and you’ll get to work.
 Maybe just bring a magazine.

 Coming soon from Olen Baby & Kids!
 This all-natural mineral sunscreen contains the highest percent of Zinc Oxide (non-nano) in a base of natural and antioxidant ingredients – the result is a safe, natural formula that offers superior sunburn protection.
-Sunblocz Baby + Kids sunscreen is recommended by dermatologists and paediatricians to be safe for your baby and child’s sensitive skin.
+Sunblocz Baby + Kids sunscreen is recommended by dermatologists and pediatricians to be safe for your baby and child sensitive skin.